I’ve got a confession to make.

 This tactic does not work in Bloodborne I can tell you!

 I know there are some Souls enthusiasts out there who refer to Bloodborne as “Dark Souls Lite” but the Victoriana, steampunk aesthetic suited my moody goth sensibilities and I like big guns, I cannot lie.
 Both games however completely pulled the rug out from under me when it came to how I was used to playing games.
 There was no explanatory cinematic or tutorial.
-Naturally I spent a million hours in the character creator perfecting my face even though the headgear obscures most of it.
+Naturally, I spent a million hours in the character creator perfecting my face even though the headgear obscures most of it.
 Then that’s it, you’re getting minced to ribbons by an angry wolf-thing in Iosefka’s Clinic wondering what the hell is going on.

 I spent the next few hours bumbling about with my axe, lost and alone in a world with seemingly no NPCs to talk to, no objectives and crucially for me, no map!
 When I finally did realise there were people I could talk to through windows and doors, it felt like most of the lore had passed me by.
 I literally had no idea what was going on and the constant “YOU DIED” screen was making me want to eat my own hands.

 I very nearly threw the towel in when I reached Father Gascoigne.
 I couldn’t understand what people saw in these games.
-It was staggeringly unfair and I tend to get bored of killing mobs with no real reason.
+It was staggeringly unfair and I tend to get bored with killing mobs with no real reason.
 But it fully compelled me and got under my skin, and I ended up reading about the lore and downloading a companion guide.
 I couldn’t believe a damn video game had me doing homework, but there I was, music box in hand, taking Father Gascoigne to church!

 After that the penny dropped and my perspective shifted.
 I stopped seeing it as a torturously unfair hack and slash and began to see it as a puzzle game but with teeth.
 This was not a game to be played, but learned.
 I watched enemy movements and patterns more, I anticipated ambushes, I eventually nailed my timings to do a “parry” and visceral attack.
-Traversing the Nightmare Fog became less of a curl in a ball and cry for a bit, to ok let’s see what this unholy mess of tentacles and claws can do!
+Traversing the Nightmare Fog became less of a curl in a ball and cry for a bit, to more of a let’s see what this unholy mess of tentacles and claws can do!

 Don’t get me wrong if I got a boss down to an ant’s testicle amount of health and it one-hit killed me, I spewed out language that would have made the Pope explode, but I always went back in, learning and improving.